 Majors & Minors

-PSYC 025 Research Design and Analysis, is required of honors majors, as it is for course majors.
-We recommend it be taken by the fall of the junior year.
-Note that STAT 011 Statistical Methods (or equivalent, e.g., Econ 031) is a prerequisite for PSYC 025 (or may be taken concurrently).
+2. PSYC 025 Research Design and Analysis is a requirement for the major.
+Note that STAT 011 Statistical Methods (or equivalent, e.g., ECON 031) is a prerequisite for PSYC 025, or may be taken concurrently.

 3. At least four core courses in psychology are required (those with numbers in the 30s): 030 Physiological Psychology; 031 Cognitive Neuroscience;

 031A Social, Cognitive and Affective Neuroscience; 032 Perception; 033 Cognitive Psychology; 034 Psychology of Language; 035 Social Psychology; 036 Thinking, Judgment and Decision Making; 038 Clinical Psychology; 039 Developmental Psychology.

 4. Finally, to graduate with a major in psychology, students must also complete a culminating research experience, described below.